gittogethers/platzi/README.md

 Submit via a Pull Request on the home repository you'll fork from.
 Submit by 11:59pm EST Tuesday July 2nd to be eligible for prizes.

 ## Prizes
 Platzi, New Relic and GitHub Education will select FIVE (5) winners!
 Each winner will win a backpack from New Relic  & GitHub Education filled with swag.
+Prozes will be announced on July 11th.